-I wasn’t sure what this project was to be intended for until I started sifting through garbage.
+I wasn’t sure what this project was intended for until I started sifting through garbage.
 Jake Buntjer, Pete Hansen and Drake Withers came along to help.
-It was on the campus of Brigham Young University, Provo Utah.
+It was on the campus of Brigham Young University, Provo, Utah.
 This campus is clean and hygiene is well maintained and the students that occupy it also fit this description.
 We looked like pirates or even workers of the city that came to pick up the trash, well, except for Drake.
-He was a student of BYU at the time and was the one to suggest that we go to his apartment complex as they separate garbage into various recycling containers.
+He was a student of BYU at the time and was the one to suggest that we go to his apartment complex, as they separate garbage into various recycling containers.
 I was looking for discarded plastic vessels to use for something.

 “YES”, Jake replied.

 Not only did BYU’s recycling program save hundreds of plastic bags filled with used containers, Nick Arnett, Bill’s assistant, said it would not be an inconvenience just to drive the truck over to my studio and dumb them off.
 I was filled with joy as it saved me so much time.
-This is community and this is what I desire to work with.
+This is a community, and this is what I desire to work with.

 Now I must go through every bag to get rid of the juice and chocolate milk bottles and other random things people throw in recycle bins.
-My dear friend Eleasah Halsmer put in many hours doing this with me as it began to snow.

 Terms of consideration: